I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 Smaller guitars can run the risk of sounding boxy, but that is not the case of the S-50.
 It’s reasonably deep body, 12 fret design, and Lowden’s bracing method free the guitar’s body to push out sound like a cannon.

 Similar to the F model that I traded in, the S model came from the factory with, for my taste, string action that was too high.
-The Lowden literature refers to the string height as middle low, which it is anything but in my judgement.
+The Lowden literature refers to the string height as middle low, which is anything but in my judgement.
 It’s not quite a cheese grater but it is too high for me to enjoy playing.
-It’s just too much work for me to fret the strings with the in factory set height.
+It’s just too much work for me to fret the strings with the in-factory set height.
 My first two acoustic guitars were higher end Taylors and they had very low string action, so I’ve been spoiled ever since.
-I don’t own those Taylors anymore, but my ’37 Martin Authentic D-28 and my Santa Cruz H-13 have low action and are a dream to play.
+I don’t own those Taylors anymore, but my ’37 Martin Authentic D-28 and my Santa Cruz H-13 both have low action and are a dream to play.

 Brian McGee at Twin House Music in Carrboro, NC

 I knew that I was going to have to get the guitar set up properly if I was ever going to enjoy playing it.
-As I recollect, back in the past with the F model, the luthier adjusted the neck relief with the truss rod, which in the end was just not enough for me to feel comfortable playing it.
+As I recollect, back in the past with the F model, my luthier adjusted the neck relief only with the truss rod, which in the end was just not enough for me to feel comfortable playing it.
 This time I had to get it right!
 I was going to have to have the string action lowered more effectively then when I had the F model in the shop.

 As preparation for the trip to my luthier, using a string height gauge, I measured the action of the Lowden S, the Santa Cruz and the Martin guitars that I owned.
 At the twelfth fret the Lowden’s 1st string was almost 1/3 a millimeter higher and the 6th string was 1/4 millimeter higher off the fret when compared to the Martin and Santa Cruz guitars.
 That’s an annoying difference that can be felt during play!
-Before taking the guitar to the shop, I actually contacted Lowden in Northern Ireland about lowering the action, and they saw no reason to prohibit adjustment downwards.
+Before taking the guitar to the shop, I actually contacted Lowden in Northern Ireland about any issues lowering the action, and they saw no reason to prohibit adjustment downwards.
 To them it was a matter of taste and they believed it was easier to drop string height than to raise it, which was why the action comes out of the factory a bit on the high side.
 Some players like it a bit high, but not me.

 Lowden Split Saddle